-Claudia McGill works in collage/mixed media, in acrylics, and in hand-built clay.
-She also does a lot of other things – writes poetry, runs and swims, knits, reads a lot.
-Her favorite color is pink, unless it’s red, yellow, or blue.
+Claudia McGill makes handbuilt sculptures and tiles in clay, paints in acrylics, and creates collages and mixed media art.
+She also does other things – writes poetry, runs, mows the grass, and reads a lot.
 Loud sudden noises bother her, and she’s not that fond of candy.

 Why does this blog exist?
 You can ask her – but here’s what she said in the first post: